North Korea threatens to shut liaison office with South

 While Seoul has sometimes sent police officers to block such activities during sensitive times, it had previously resisted North Korea’s calls to fully ban them, saying the activists were exercising their freedom.

-The liaison office in Kaesong was one of the main agreements reached in three summits between Kim Jong Un and South Korean President Moon Jae-in in 2018.
-It has been closed since late January after the Koreas agreed to temporarily shut it until the coronavirus is controlled.
+The liaison office in Kaesong has been closed since late January after the Koreas agreed to temporarily shut it until the coronavirus is controlled.

-During their summits in 2018, Kim and Moon issued vaguely worded statements pledging denuclearization and peace.
-They also agreed to the military pact aimed at reducing conventional threats and vowed to resume operations at the Kaesong factory park and South Korean tours to a resort at North Korea’s Diamond Mountain when possible, expressing optimism that U.S.-led sanctions on the North would end.
+During their summits in 2018, Kim and Moon agreed to the military pact aimed at reducing conventional threats and vowed to resume operations at the Kaesong factory park and South Korean tours to a resort at North Korea’s Diamond Mountain when possible, expressing optimism that U.S.-led sanctions on the North would end.

 But North Korea has suspended virtually all cooperation with South Korea in recent months amid a stalemate in larger nuclear negotiations with the Trump administration, which have faltered over disagreements on sanctions relief in exchange for disarmament steps.